SumetPH/chrome-extension-newtab-live-wallpaper/README.md

-# Chrome Extension Tab Live Wallpaper
+# Chrome Extension New Tab Live Wallpaper
 This extension for play video on new tab.

 **How to install**